theharmy/OverKeys/docs/advanced/supported-keys.md

 # Supported Keys Reference

 This document lists all keys supported by OverKeys for use in custom layouts.
-Use these key names when defining your keyboard layouts in the configuration file.
+Use these key names or their alias when defining your keyboard layouts in the configuration file.

 ## Alphabetic Keys